admindojo/CTFd/CTFd/plugins/admindojo-about/pages/about.md

-adminDōjō is a game style, interactive Linux tutorial for junior sysadmins.
+admindōjō is a game style, interactive Linux tutorial for junior sysadmins.
 It utilizes third-party tools to provide a free, real-world training environment for everybody.